aantti/mcp-netbird/README.md

 > Note: if you see something along the lines of `[netbird] [error] spawn mcp-netbird ENOENT` in Claude Desktop logs, you need to specify the full path to `mcp-netbird`.
 On macOS Claude Logs are in `~/Library/Logs/Claude`.

+4. Try asking questions along the lines of "Can you explain my Netbird peers, groups and policies to me?"

 ## Development

 Contributions are welcome!
 Please open an issue or submit a pull request if you have any suggestions or improvements.